omerelias/google-ads-api-integration/README.md

 3. **Get Your Credentials**

-   - Developer token (from API Center)
+   - Developer token (provided with test account)
-   - Customer ID (visible in top right of Google Ads interface)
-   - Test account credentials will be provided via email
+   - Test account Customer ID
+   - OAuth2 credentials from your client configuration
+   - No need to create real campaigns or spend money

 4. **Test Account Limitations**

    - Test accounts are limited to specific API operations
    - No real ads will be served
    - Perfect for development and testing
-   - Available for 90 days (can be extended)
+   - Test accounts don't expire
+   - Comes with pre-populated test data

 5. **Using the Test Environment**

    - All API calls will be directed to the test environment
    - No risk of affecting real campaigns or spending money
    - Test data is regularly reset
-   - API responses mirror production environment
+   - Use test account endpoints for all API calls
+   - Sample data includes campaigns, ad groups, and ads

 6. **Development Workflow**

    - Use test account credentials in your `.env` file
+   - Test account format will be: XXX-XXX-XXXX
+   - Use provided test OAuth credentials
    - Develop and test your features
-   - When ready, apply for production access
-   - Migration to production requires minimal changes
+   - All API calls will use test data
+   - No risk of accidental ad spending

 ### Common Issues